PostgreSQL Source Code git master

 static int compare(const void *arg1, const void *arg2)

-MinimalTuple heap_copy_minimal_tuple(MinimalTuple mtup)
+MinimalTuple heap_copy_minimal_tuple(MinimalTuple mtup, Size extra)

 int b